UniversalScalableFirmware/documentation/source/2_universal_payload.rst

    After initializing the system hardware, bootloaders launch the payload modules.
 Payloads ideally are modular and platform independent.
-Payloads depend on the abstract interfaces (scope of this document) to be platform independent.
+Payloads depend on abstract interfaces (scope of this document) to be platform independent.

-   While OS boot protocol is one of the main functionalities provided by payloads, there could be other functionalities (e.g - diagnostics) that can be enabled by payloads.
+   While OS boot protocol is one of the main functionalities provided by payloads, there could be other functionalities such as diagnostics that can be enabled by payloads.

    From a design point of view, a payload is different from a boot image based on its relationship with the system firmware.
-Payloads are considered part of system firmware and is typically in the flash while boot images are not considered part of system firmware (not within the trusted firmware boundary) and is often in a boot media.
+Payloads are considered part of system firmware and are typically in flash memory, while boot images are not considered part of system firmware (not within the trusted firmware boundary) and are often in separate boot media.

-   Also, as mentioned earlier, while certain system firmware implementations implement both the initialization and OS boot logic in a single code base, the distinction lies in the functionality provided.
-This leads to use cases where some system firmware implementations can act as a payload providing OS boot capability while relying on an underlying bootloader layer for system hardware initialization.
-Examples of such payloads include EDKII and Uboot.
+   As mentioned earlier, while certain system firmware implementations include both the initialization and OS boot logic in a single code base, the distinction lies in the functionality provided.
+This leads to use cases where some system firmware implementations can act as a payload providing OS boot capability, while relying on an underlying bootloader layer for system hardware initialization.
+Examples of such payloads include TianoCore EDKII and U-boot.
-   Both EDKII and uboot implementations implement both phases of system firmware functionality and can also be launched as payloads by other bootloaders.
+   Both EDKII and uboot implementations include both phases of system firmware functionality, and can also be launched as payloads by other bootloaders.

-   There are many payloads currently available including EDK2 payload providing UEFI services, Linux as a payload, uboot payload and other custom implementations.
+   There are many payloads currently available, including the EDK II payload, that provide UEFI services, Linux as a payload, u-boot payload and other custom implementations.

    **EDK II Payload**

-   EDK II DXE and BDS stages can be launched by bootloaders as an UEFI payload.
-The EDKII payload provides the required UEFI specification defined architectural protocols and can launch an UEFI aware OS.
+   EDK II DXE and BDS stages can be launched by bootloaders as a UEFI payload.
+The EDK II payload provides the required UEFI specification defined architectural protocols, and can launch a UEFI aware OS.

    **SBL OsLoader**

-   It is SBL payload implementation that supports Linux boot protocol and can also launch ELF or PE executables.
-It also supports launching OS compliant with the MultiBoot specification.
+   This is an SBL payload implementation that supports the Linux boot protocol, and can also launch ELF or PE executables.
+It also supports launching an OS compliant with the Multi-Boot specification.

    **Linux Payload**

-   LinuxBoot is a firmware for modern servers that replaces specific firmware functionality like the UEFI DXE phase with a Linux kernel and runtime.
+   LinuxBoot is firmware for modern servers that replaces specific firmware functionality, like the UEFI DXE phase with a Linux kernel and runtime.

    https://www.linuxboot.org/